Penal Code § 452 PC is the California statute that makes it a crime for a person to recklessly set fire to or burn any:

 - anger.

-Thus, it is a valid defense for a defendant to say that a party falsely accused him of violating Penal Code 452.
+Thus, it is a valid defense to say that someone falsely accused you of violating Penal Code 452.

 2.3.
 No probable cause

-If a person was stopped or arrested for violating PC 452, and there was no probable cause, then any evidence obtained following the improper stop/arrest could get excluded from the case.
+If you were stopped or arrested for violating PC 452, and there was no probable cause, then any evidence obtained following the improper stop/arrest could get excluded from the case.
 This exclusion could result in the dismissal or reduction in charges.

 A violation of this law can result in a fine and/or jail time.